dwellir-public/rpc-endpoint-db-operator/README.md

 Populate the database with initial information.
 The `json` directory in the repo contains `.json` files with backed up blockchain RPC urls that you can initialize from, if you haven't got access to a better source, though the list might not be 100 % up to date.

-    python3 db_json_util.py --add --local --json_chains json/chains.json --json_rpc_urls json/rpc_urls.json --db_file live_database.db
+    python3 db_util.py --import_data --local --db_file live_database.db --json_chains db_json/chains.json --json_rpc_urls db_json/rpc_urls.json

 ### Start the influx updater

-To start pushing data to the blockheight database, we run the `update_influxdb.py` script.
+To start pushing data to the block height database, we run the `update_influxdb.py` script.
 It can be run from the same machine as the database was initialized on but could also be run from an entirely different machine.
 The script uses the information from a config file, `config.json` by default, to find the Flask API and the Influx database, as well as accessing them.

     screen -S update-influxdb  # optional
     python3 ./update_influxdb.py